GrottoPress/mel/README.md

 A *Mel* worker waits for all running tasks to complete before exiting, if it received a `Signal::INT` or a `Signal::TERM`, or if you called `Mel.stop` somewhere in your code.
 This means jobs are never lost mid-flight.

-Jobs are not lost even if there is a force shutdown of the worker process, since *Mel* does not delete a task from *Redis* until it is complete.
+Jobs are not lost even if there is a force shutdown of the worker process, since *Mel* does not delete a task from the store until it is complete.
 The worker can pick off where it left off when it comes back online.

 *Mel* relies on the `worker_id` setting to achieve this.
 Each worker, therefore, must set a *unique*, *static* integer ID, so it knows which *pending* tasks it owns.